-As explained in Note 5, the Company has carried out a business reorganisation in 2021.
+As explained in Note 5, the Company carried out business reorganization operations in 2021.

-On 11 November 2020, the Company constitute the company CDIL Companhia Distribuiçao Integral Logista, S.A. with a share capital of 50 thousand of Euros.
-The company's corporate purpose is the marketing, purchase and sale, including the import and export, storage and distribution of tobacco and other tobacco-related products, conducting all of its activities in Portugal.
+On November 11, 2020, the Company proceeded to the constitution of the company CDIL-Companhia Distribuiçao Integral Logista, S.A. with a share capital of 50 thousand euros.
+The company's corporate purpose is the marketing, purchase and sale, including the import and export of storage and distribution of tobacco and other products related to it, carrying out all of its activity in Portugal.

-On 14 June 2021 the Company agreed, as Sole Shareholder of its investee Dronas 2002, S.L.U., the distribution of an interim dividend in kind for the financial year 2020-2021 of Dronas 2002, S.L.U. for a total amount of 16,651 thousand euros consisting of the transfer of all the shares held by Dronas 2002, S.L.U. in the companies Logista Pharma, S.A.U. and Logista Pharma Canarias, S.A.U., with a book value of 14,994 thousand euros and 1,657 thousand euros, respectively.
-The agreed transfer took full effect as from 2 June 2021.
-This interim dividend in kind has been recorded against equity in accordance with the applicable accounting regulations (see Note 7.8).
+On June 14, 2021, the Company agreed, as Sole Partner of its investee Dronas 2002, S.L.U., the distribution of an interim dividend in kind for the 2020-2021 financial year of Dronas 2002, S.L.U. for a total amount of 16,651 thousand euros consisting of the transfer of all the shares valued at book value that Dronas 2002, S.L.U. owns over the companies Logista Pharma, S.A.U. and Logista Pharma Canarias, S.A.U., with an amount of 14,994 thousand euros and 1,657 thousand euros, respectively.
+The agreed transmission has had full effect from 2 June 2021.
+This interim dividend in kind has been recorded against Equity on the basis of the applicable accounting regulations.

-During 2021, the Company reversed the impairment of its interest in Logista France Holdings, S.A.S. for an amount 3,314 thousand of Euros.
-In addition, it has reversed the provision for other liabilities transferred from the simplified demerger and merger transaction (see Note 5) in the amount of 1,471 thousand of Euros.
+As of September 30, 2021, the Company recorded a reversal of the impairment of the stake in Logista France Holdings, S.A.S. for an amount of 3,314 thousand euros.
+In addition, it reversed the provision of other liabilities transferred since the simplified spin-off and merger operation (see Note 5) for an amount of $\in$ 1,471 thousand.

-At 30 September 2021 the Company Directors have concluded that the entities Logista Polska, S.p.A. and Logista Payments, S.L.U. are impaired by 198 thousand of Euros and 36 thousand of Euros, respectively (no impairment at 30 September 2020) (see Note 4.1).
+As of September 30, 2021, the Company's Directors concluded that there was an impairment in the entities Logesta Polska, S.p.Z.o.o and Logista Payments, S.L.U. for an amount of 198 thousand euros and 36 thousand euros, respectively.